Annual Statement and Impact Report

 The current targets of the school improvement plan are:

-4. To continue to re-evaluate and update our curriculum provision for Personal, Social and Health Education (P.S.H.E.) taking into consideration the schools Early Help for Mental Health Plan (EH4MH) and the new requirements regarding Sex and Relationships Education (SRE).
+- To implement and develop our curriculum provision for Personal, Social and Health Education (P.S.H.E.) taking into consideration the schools Early Help for Mental Health Plan (EH4MH) and the new requirements regarding Relationships Education, Relationships and Sex Education (SRE) and Health Education.

-5. To improve progress and outcomes for our children with special educational needs.
+- To improve progress and outcomes for our children with special educational needs by addressing any social, emotional or academic barriers.

 The governors visit the school as part of their monitoring of the SIP and of specific issues and these visits are considered a valuable opportunity for governors to be able to work closely with staff members.
 Link governors follow a cycle which sets out the monitoring activities which they will be undertaking with the staff leaders.
 Guidance in terms of the roles and responsibilities of statutory link governors are provided to relevant governors and regular training is available in order to up skill our team.